-Work together to develop an agreed case management strategy; and to co-ordinate decisions:
+To work together to develop an agreed case management strategy and to co-ordinate decisions:

-- Check whether there is an existing operational MOU or case plan between the relevant agencies.
-Consider drawing up such an MOU for the individual case once the case strategy is agreed.
+- To check whether there is an existing operational MOU or case plan between the relevant agencies.
+Consider drawing up such an MOU for the individual case once the case strategy is agreed;

 - Prosecutors will ensure that jointly conducted or related criminal proceedings are pursued fairly, complying with disclosure (including third party disclosure) obligations and ensuring that specialist advice is obtained where this could improve the conduct or presentation of the case; and